SCHOOL

 Teacher Development & Professional Culture

-Not one-off workshops but structural investment in teachers: mentoring architecture, professional culture redesign, reducing the dissonance between why people enter the profession and what the institution asks them to do.
+Structural investment in teachers: mentoring architecture, professional culture redesign, and reducing the dissonance between why people enter the profession and what the institution asks them to do.
+Not a training day — a sustained shift in institutional conditions.

 Whole-School